English (ENG)

 Prerequisite: ENG 201 or permission of instructor.
 Reading and writing creative nonfiction, an essay form that consciously uses the stylistics features of fiction and poetry.
 Offered alternate years.

-ENG 327 LITERARY PUBLISHING
+ENG 327 EDITING AND PUBLISHING ELM LEAVES JOURNAL

 3, 3/0